• DAkkS

 Link to the International Organization for Standardization (ISO)

-• The experience and involvement of the conformity assessment body
+• The experience and engagement of the conformity assessment body

 • The maturity of the quality management system and its processes